Did you once think that monetizing your blog meant slapping up spammy ads?

 Instead, we’ll look at all the options for making money on your blog, with both the pros and the cons.
 I have learned everything here either from my own experience or from watching how other bloggers and site owners found the sweet spot for monetizing their WordPress sites.

-To monetize your blog, you need three essential pieces in place.
+To monetize your blog, you need four essential pieces in place.

 Wikipedia defines a niche as: